2025 Næstved municipal election

+from Venstre, would win the mayoral position.

 Background

 Following the 2021 election, Carsten Rasmussen from Social Democrats became mayor for a third term.
-He is set to run for a fourth term.
+He would run for a fourth term.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.

 Næstved Municipality had 31 seats in 2025.